IDMNYU/BlinkingBeeping/schedule.md

 * presentations
   * Uma
   * Linus
+* ritual showing of work and asking of questions
 * Microcontrollers and the internet
+* Assignment - Pull data from a public API and use that as a method to change soemthing with your microcontroller - a Servo, an LED, etc. Think about how this augments and changes your understanding of the data.
+Documetn your project and write about it.
+Youtube playlist to be posted.
+* Final project proposals - Coem up with a proposal for what you would liek to do for a final project.
+Please either schedule a short meeting with me in the next week or discuss this over email.

 # Week 11 - Friday April 17
 * presentations